 The Fan Experience

+When you attend the North American Championship Rodeo it is impossible

-When attending North American Championship Rodeo it is always eager to get tickets to the following year's event which can come soon enough.
+North American Championship Rodeo is always eager to get tickets to the following year's event which cannot come soon enough.

 As part of the North American International Livestock Exposition, North American Championship Rodeo offers ticket holders

-a bevy of entertainment option.
-You would be remiss not to take a little time before or after the rodeo to check
+a plethora of entertainment options.
+You would be remiss not to take a little time either before or after the rodeo to check

-western songs including the hit song rodeo by country music superstar Garth Brooks.
+western songs including the hit song "Rodeo" by popular country music singer Garth Brooks.